-eBay for Charity makes it easy for buyers and sellers to support causes that are important to them.
+eBay for Charity - opens in new window or tab makes it easy for buyers and sellers to support causes that are important to them.

 Buying to benefit charitable organizations

-- Buy items where the seller has committed to donating all or part of the proceeds to a charity.
-Look for the charity ribbon icon in the item description when browsing for items, or find your favorite charity in the Charity Shop and browse all listings that benefit that particular charity.
+- Buy items from sellers committed to donating all or part of the proceeds to a charity.
+Look for the charity ribbon icon in the item description when browsing for items, or browse all listings from your favorite charity in the Charity Shop - opens in new window or tab

-- Make a donation to your favorite charity during the checkout process when buying any item on eBay.
-Browse for your preferred charities and select them as your favorites, then every time you pay for items on eBay you’ll have the option to also make a donation to a favorite charity.
+- Donate to your favorite charity at checkout.
+Browse for your preferred charities - opens in new window or tab and select them as your favorites, then every time you pay for items on eBay you’ll have the option to also make a donation to a favorite charity

 Selling to benefit charitable organizations